 - How have you seen video impact the bottom line of a company?

-- How can leaders use video more at work?
+- How can leaders use corporate video content more at work?

 Opener: Welcome to the Next Generation Catalyst podcast, where it’s all about helping leaders thrive tomorrow with talk about today’s tools, trends, and talent.
 Now your host, Ryan Jenkins.

 Ryan Jenkins: Thanks for tuning in.
 I’m your host, Generation’s keynote speaker, author, and in columnist, Ryan Jenkins.
 On this podcast we talk with innovative leaders about how to manage, engage, and develop Millennials and Generation Z. We also talk about emerging workplace trends and how to prepare for the future of work.
 We’ll get today’s content in a second, but first if you’d like to grab a copy of get a free sample chapter of my latest book, The Millennial Manual, The Complete How-To Guide to Managing, Engage, and Develop Millennials at Work, you can visit TheMillennialManualBook.com.
 Again that is TheMillennialManualBook.com.
 The book includes 47 how-to strategies for solving nearly all of the challenges managers face when leading Millennials.
 If you’d like to have me keynote your next event or speak to your organization about strategies to lead, engage, and sell to the emerging generations or across generations, then email me directly at firstname.lastname@example.org.
 Lastly, please consider rating the podcast on iTunes by going to Ryan-jenkins.com/itunes.
 Thanks for listening and enjoy the episode.

 Welcome back to another episode of the Next Generation Catalyst podcast.
 I’m your host Ryan Jenkins, and today we have the pleasure of having Vern Oakley on the show.
 Vern, how are you today?

 Vern Oakley: I’m great, glad to be here.